adangert/JoustMania/README.md

 ---------------------------

 1. [Download](https://www.raspberrypi.org/downloads/raspbian/) and [Install](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) Raspbian on the micro SD card (this has been tested with the Wheezy release)
-2. boot the pi and wait for the menu
+2. boot the pi and wait for the boot menu
-3. select to expand the Filesystem and Boot to Desktop as a pi user, then reboot.
+3. select to expand the Filesystem (option 1) and Boot to Desktop as a pi user (option 3), then hit finish and reboot.
 4. open a Terminal located at the top of the desktop and run these commands:
 ```
 git clone https://github.com/aangert/PiParty.git